ClickHouse Configuration

 curl "http://localhost:8123/?query=SELECT%201"

-<service-name> is the HTTP Service generated by the chart or release.
-Confirm with kubectl get svc -n <namespace>.
+clickhouse-<RELEASE_NAME> is the ClickHouse HTTP Service.
+Confirm with kubectl get svc -n <NAMESPACE>.

 Troubleshooting